samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Recurring NPCs

 NPCs who keep showing up over the course of a campaign build the sense that the world of the game is a living, breathing place.
-Whether these NPCs are allies, patrons, friends, or villains, they can deepen players’ investment in the world.
+Whether these NPCs are allies, patrons, friends, or villains, they can deepen players' investment in the world.

 You can use different stat blocks in the *Monster Manual*, perhaps with some tweaks, to reflect the same NPC at different times as they grow over the course of a campaign.
 For example, characters on their very first adventure might face a villain who uses the stat block of a **Mage Apprentice**, only to have that villain escape and return many adventures later to haunt them as a [Mage](/monsters/4831023-mage).
 Still later, the same villain might reappear as an [Archmage](/monsters/16789-archmage).
 Of course, the trick here is making sure that the villain survives from one adventure to the next, or at least coming up with a plausible way for the villain to return from death.
-After all, death is rarely the final word for adventurers, so it needn’t be for their opponents.
+After all, death is rarely the final word for adventurers, so it needn't be for their opponents.

-> ### Don’t Go Overboard
+> ### Don't Go Overboard
 >
 > Developing nonplayer characters can be fun.
 That said, use your time wisely.
-Don’t write three pages of backstory for an NPC whose interactions with the adventurers will be over in three minutes.
+Don't write three pages of backstory for an NPC whose interactions with the adventurers will be over in three minutes.
 The advice in this section is meant to help you create an interesting character quickly while providing just enough detail.

 ### NPCs as Party Members

 NPCs might join the adventuring party because they want a share of the loot and are willing to accept an equal share of the risk, or they might follow the adventurers because of a bond of loyalty, gratitude, or love.
-You can delegate decisions about an NPC’s actions to one of the players, especially in combat, but you can override the player’s decisions to reflect the NPC’s motivations.
+You can delegate decisions about an NPC's actions to one of the players, especially in combat, but you can override the player's decisions to reflect the NPC's motivations.

-When you choose a stat block from the *Monster Manual* for an NPC party member, make sure the NPC doesn’t overshadow the player characters.
-Use a stat block whose Challenge Rating is no higher than half the characters’ level.
-These NPCs don’t amass Experience Points and don’t become more powerful.
+When you choose a stat block from the *Monster Manual* for an NPC party member, make sure the NPC doesn't overshadow the player characters.
+Use a stat block whose Challenge Rating is no higher than half the characters' level.
+These NPCs don't amass Experience Points and don't become more powerful.

 Here are some NPC archetypes that work well as supporting characters in an adventuring party:

 **Comic Relief.** A comic relief NPC helps lighten the mood of an adventure or game session, perhaps with an occasional display of ineptness or a gift for puns.

-**Curmudgeon.** A curmudgeon NPC is quick to complain humorously about the characters’ terrible choices and bad planning.
+**Curmudgeon.** A curmudgeon NPC is quick to complain humorously about the characters' terrible choices and bad planning.
 You can occasionally use this NPC to suggest legitimate courses of action or share insights.

-**Dutiful Assistant.** A dutiful assistant NPC is good at carrying equipment and looking after the party’s horses and other belongings.
+**Dutiful Assistant.** A dutiful assistant NPC is good at carrying equipment and looking after the party's horses and other belongings.
 Such an NPC might be entirely devoted to their duty, or they might be using this easily overlooked position to pursue goals of their own.

-**Milquetoast Healer.** Absent a healer of their own, the characters might love an NPC healer whose personality matters less than the healer’s devotion to the party and ability to cast [Cure Wounds](/spells/2619079-cure-wounds) or [Revivify](/spells/2618956-revivify) when needed.
+**Milquetoast Healer.** Absent a healer of their own, the characters might love an NPC healer whose personality matters less than the healer's devotion to the party and ability to cast [Cure Wounds](/spells/2619079-cure-wounds) or [Revivify](/spells/2618956-revivify) when needed.

-**Walking Textbook.** A walking textbook NPC is knowledgeable about a particular field of expertise and can be a useful source of information, but they can’t be relied on to make wise decisions or hold up their end in battle.
+**Walking Textbook.** A walking textbook NPC is knowledgeable about a particular field of expertise and can be a useful source of information, but they can't be relied on to make wise decisions or hold up their end in battle.

-**Wallflower Warrior.** A wallflower warrior NPC is good at fading into the background, doesn’t usually chat or engage unless approached, and eagerly avoids the spotlight.
+**Wallflower Warrior.** A wallflower warrior NPC is good at fading into the background, doesn't usually chat or engage unless approached, and eagerly avoids the spotlight.
 Their primary purpose is to give monsters another target to attack.

 Even useful NPCs can slow down the game or overstay their welcome.
 Consider having NPC party members stick around for no more than a few game sessions or a single adventure before making their exit.
 NPCs can benefit from time away from the characters now and then.

 #### Loyalty

-Loyalty is an optional rule you can use to determine how far an NPC party member will go to protect or assist the characters (even those the NPC doesn’t particularly like).
+Loyalty is an optional rule you can use to determine how far an NPC party member will go to protect or assist the characters (even those the NPC doesn't particularly like).
 An NPC party member who is abused or ignored is likely to abandon or betray the party, whereas an NPC who owes a life debt to the characters or shares their goals might fight to the death for them.
-You can simply decide on an NPC’s loyalty, or you can track a Loyalty Score using the following rules.
+You can simply decide on an NPC's loyalty, or you can track a Loyalty Score using the following rules.

-***Loyalty Score.*** An NPC’s loyalty is measured on a numerical scale from 0 to 20.
-The NPC’s maximum Loyalty Score is equal to the highest Charisma score among all adventurers in the party, and its starting Loyalty Score is half that number.
-If the highest Charisma score changes—perhaps a character dies or leaves the group—adjust the NPC’s Loyalty Score accordingly.
+***Loyalty Score.*** An NPC's loyalty is measured on a numerical scale from 0 to 20.
+The NPC's maximum Loyalty Score is equal to the highest Charisma score among all adventurers in the party, and its starting Loyalty Score is half that number.
+If the highest Charisma score changes—perhaps a character dies or leaves the group—adjust the NPC's Loyalty Score accordingly.

-***Tracking Loyalty.*** Keep track of an NPC’s Loyalty Score in secret so that the players won’t know for sure whether an NPC party member is loyal or disloyal.
+***Tracking Loyalty.*** Keep track of an NPC's Loyalty Score in secret so that the players won't know for sure whether an NPC party member is loyal or disloyal.

-An NPC’s Loyalty Score increases by 1d4 if other party members help the NPC achieve a personal goal.
-Likewise, an NPC’s Loyalty Score increases by 1d4 if the NPC is treated particularly well (for example, given a magic weapon as a gift) or rescued by another party member.
-An NPC’s Loyalty Score can never be raised above its maximum.
+An NPC's Loyalty Score increases by 1d4 if other party members help the NPC achieve a personal goal.
+Likewise, an NPC's Loyalty Score increases by 1d4 if the NPC is treated particularly well (for example, given a magic weapon as a gift) or rescued by another party member.
+An NPC's Loyalty Score can never be raised above its maximum.

-When other party members act in a manner that runs counter to the NPC’s alignment or personality, reduce the NPC’s Loyalty Score by 1d4.
-Reduce the NPC’s Loyalty Score by 2d4 if the NPC is abused, misled, or endangered by other party members for purely selfish reasons.
+When other party members act in a manner that runs counter to the NPC's alignment or personality, reduce the NPC's Loyalty Score by 1d4.
+Reduce the NPC's Loyalty Score by 2d4 if the NPC is abused, misled, or endangered by other party members for purely selfish reasons.
 A Loyalty Score can never drop below 0.

 ***Meaning of Loyalty.*** An NPC with a Loyalty Score of 10 or higher risks anything to help fellow party members.
 An NPC whose Loyalty Score is between 1 and 10 is tenuously faithful to the party.
-An NPC whose Loyalty Score drops to 0 no longer acts in the party’s best interests.
-The disloyal NPC either leaves the party (attacking characters who attempt to intervene) or works in secret to bring about the party’s downfall.
+An NPC whose Loyalty Score drops to 0 no longer acts in the party's best interests.
+The disloyal NPC either leaves the party (attacking characters who attempt to intervene) or works in secret to bring about the party's downfall.

-***Crew Loyalty and Mutiny.*** If the characters own or operate a sailing ship or similar vessel, you can use these rules to track the loyalty of individual crew members or the ship’s crew as a whole.
-If at least half the crew’s Loyalty Scores drop to 0 during a voyage, the crew turns [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) and stages a mutiny.
+***Crew Loyalty and Mutiny.*** If the characters own or operate a sailing ship or similar vessel, you can use these rules to track the loyalty of individual crew members or the ship's crew as a whole.
+If at least half the crew's Loyalty Scores drop to 0 during a voyage, the crew turns [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) and stages a mutiny.
 If the ship is berthed, disloyal crew members leave the ship and never return.

 Poison
 ------